Neville Parker Papers

-This collection of legal documents came to the Charlotte County Archives in 1987, from a brick house at the corner of King and Montagus Streets in St. Andrew's.
+This collection of legal documents came to the Charlotte County Archives in 1987, from a brick house at the corner of King and Montague Streets in St. Andrews.
 Owned and operated as an antique shop by Mrs. Wainman-Wood, who had recently died.
-They were discovered by Mrs. Helen Langley, an estate agent handleing the sale of the property.
+They were discovered by Mrs. Helen Langley, an estate agent handling the sale of the property.
 She consulted Mrs. Mary Brownrigg, a member of the board of the Ross Memorial Museum, who advised her to bring them to the Charlotte County Archives.

-The House is known to have been built by Dr. Samuel Frye, about 1830 and was occupied by Mrs. Neville parker, who returned to live in her native place, following the death of her husband, in St. Andrew's, in 1869.
+The House is known to have been built by Dr. Samuel Frye, about 1830 and was occupied by Elizabeth Margaret Sheddon Wyer Parker, wife of lawyer Neville Parker, who returned from Fredericton to live in her native St. Andrews after her husband's death in 1869.
 Mrs. Parker herself died in 1887.
 These papers must have lain in the attic since that time; others may have been removed, as closely related documents, that must have been with them, are contained in the Grace Helen Mowat Collection in the Charlotte County Archives.

 These legal papers come from Neville Parker's student days, in the office of Ward Chipman Jr., in Saint John; his own practice in St. Andrew's 1820 to 1824; and his partnership with his brother Robert, and later with William Jack, before he became a judge.